xuan-jun/PlanNUS/course-viewer/Database/README.md

       - `Due Date` : Due Date of the assignment
       - `Level` : Level of the module. [level_1k, level2k, level_3k, level4k]
       - `stress_score` : Stress score of the assignment.
 Note that this is already aggregated over the number of students from this module taking that other module. (num_pairwise_students)/(total_students_taking_current_module) * (stress_score_from_this_assignment)
+      - `Instructor` : Instructor that is teaching the module
+      - `Email` : Email of the instructor teaching the module

 * **Example Call**: